bernardoleary/Azure-Bootcamp-2017/readme.md

 # Developer Lab 1

-## Cognitive Services
+## Overview
 This lab will be divided into roughly three sections; we'll look at two Cognitive Services
 - Development environment setup
 - LUIS integration
 - QnA Maker overview

+Time permitting, we'll aim to tick-off all of the following

 ## Set-up VS Code
 Download codebase from github
+Open terminal using ctrl+`
 Set up the right command prompt for vscode
+Use npm to load libraries
+- Run `>npm install -save`

 Set up code for debugging
-- Node --debug app.js
+- Start the debugger run `>node --debug app.js`
 - Hit "play" and select "add configuration"
 - Use "attach to port"
-Use npm to load libraries
-- npm install -save

 ## LUIS
 Log in to LUIS, set up an account